firebearstudio/importexportfree/README.md

 After purchasing the extension, you will receive free upgrades during one year and also will get 50% discount for the second year upgrades!
 This mean you can purchase extension now to use current features and get free updates with powerful new features!
 <ul>
+	<li>Price and other product attributes modification on the fly during the import - increase, multiple, decrease, percent etc.</li>
+	<li>Continious import / export mapping improvements - merge or separate fileds and import to specific attribute</li>
+	<li>Mapping categories from source file to Magento 2 categories</li>
 	<li>MS Excel XLSX files native import and mapping - processing of complex Excel files with multiple pages, flexible file files mapping to Magento 2 products , customers and orders striucture </li>
 	<li>PDF spreadsheet parsing & OpenOffice formats support</li>
 	<li>JSON format support for import and export products , orders etc</li>